 Thought leaders in healthcare see it differently.
 Big data stands on the cusp of changing the way healthcare professionals innovate and provide medical care–and patients may start noticing it in lower bills and better outcomes.
 In addition, comprehensive medical management services can help medical offices contain costs and offer plans to help manage chronic diseases and specialty illnesses on a more cost-effective basis

-This used to be prohibitively time-consuming, but advances in machine learning have turned the tide.
+It used to be prohibitively time-consuming when you applyformedicare, but advances in machine learning have turned the tide.
 We can use artificial intelligence (AI) technology to recognize patterns in vast and complex data sets that human brains would take centuries to discover and unwrap.

 This is not pie-in-the-sky for the far future.
 Big data in healthcare is expected to experience a phenomenal compound annual growth rate of 36% by 2025, with electronic health records and practical management solutions alone tipping the scales at $68 billion in value by 2024.